nkalajdzic1/node_wc/README.md

 Secrets needed to be set up locally in the root folder in the file .env.
 The following secrets are:

-DATABASE_URL='mongodb://mongo:27017/backend'    <--- you need to write it like this beacuse the database ACCESS_TOKEN_SECRET=...                              gets mapped from docker (except you can change 'backend' to whatever you like)
+DATABASE_URL='mongodb://mongo:27017/backend'
+ACCESS_TOKEN_SECRET=...
 REFRESH_TOKEN_SECRET=...

+ You need to write the DATABASE_URL like given above beacuse the database gets mapped from docker (except you can change 'backend' to whatever you like).

 For the token secrets you need to generate them.
 You can generate them via node with following steps:
 1. type node in console and press enter.